-2For example, it is reported that remarriage is an important alternative to levirate marriage for young widows' survival in Uganda (Nyanzi et al., 2009).
+4For example, it is reported that remarriage is an important alternative to levirate marriage for young widows' survival in Uganda (Nyanzi et al., 2009).
+5The model included these costs to explicitly consider why a clan encourages a widow to accept levirate marriage, rather than facilitating

-3The model included these costs to explicitly consider why a clan encourages a widow to accept levirate marriage, rather than facilitating its female members to take care of children of the deceased.
-However, the key theoretical implications demonstrated below remain unchanged by treating $\tau=0$, provided it is alternatively assumed that $r_0<0$, $r_1>r_0$, and $r_2< r_0$.
+5The model included these costs to explicitly consider why a clan encourages a widow to accept levirate marriage, rather than facilitating its female members to take care of children of the deceased.
+However, the key theoretical implications demonstrated below remain unchanged by treating $\tau = 0$, provided it is alternatively assumed that $r_0 < 0$, $r_1 > r_0$, and $r_2 < r_0$.
 Moreover, it is also possible to regard the child-rearing cost incurred by a clan as $(1+\tau)c(n)$, rather than $c(n)+\tau$.
-In this case, a woman's fertility possibly decreases when a widow's reservation utility increases from $r_0=0$ to $r_1>0$, which is not indicated in the subsequent proposition 3.
+In this case, a woman's fertility possibly decreases when a widow's reservation utility increases from $r_0 = 0$ to $r_1 > 0$, which is not indicated in the subsequent proposition 3.
 This fertility response arises because a clan's child-rearing cost arising from widows' action l increases in proportion to the number of children.
 However, the remaining theoretical implications are robust to this difference when modeling a clan's child-rearing cost.